-Mechanical stabilization with an external compression device such as a pelvic binder or sheet centered over the greater trochanter can help to stabilize the pelvic ring as well as help staunch internal bleeding from the venous plexus in APC type pelvic ring injuries, but should be avoided in lateral compression (LC) type pelvic ring injuries with an internal rotation component.
+Mechanical stabilization with an external compression device such as a pelvic binder or sheet centered over the greater trochanter can help to stabilize the pelvic ring as well as help staunch internal bleeding from the venous plexus in APC type pelvic ring injuries but should be avoided in lateral compression (LC) type pelvic ring injuries with an internal rotation component.
 Conversely, skeletal traction is the appropriate stabilization for a vertical shear pelvic ring injury.
 If appropriate, the patient can be taken for skeletal external fixation of the pelvis, which will provide the best stability in hemodynamically unstable patients, and generally can be performed in conjunction with an emergent laparotomy.

 Modern improvements in pelvic implants, anesthetic techniques, intraoperative imaging, coordinated care in polytrauma along with a more advanced understanding of injury patterns have resulted in a shift towards the more operative management of pelvic fractures that were once previously treated nonoperatively.
 This has shown improved clinical outcomes as a result of the prevention and repair of any significant pelvic defects and earlier mobilization of patients.

-"Pelvic Fractures" generally refer to fractures of the pelvic ring, but may encompass several other fracture types, including acetabulum fractures and iliac wing fractures, the latter of which can generally be managed non-operatively.
+"Pelvic fractures" generally refer to fractures of the pelvic ring but may encompass several other fracture types, including acetabulum fractures and iliac wing fractures, the latter of which can generally be managed non-operatively.

 Acetabular fractures warrant a whole investigation on their own, with there being generally 10 accepted classic patterns of acetabulum fractures outlined by the Letournel Classification.
-Treatment of acetabulum fractures can be non-operative with protected weight bearing for high risk patients or minimally displaced fractures.
+Treatment of acetabulum fractures can be non-operative with protected weight-bearing for high-risk patients or minimally displaced fractures.
 Open reduction and internal fixation is indicated for acute acetabulum fractures with significant acetabulum displacement or hip instability.

 Patients report a significantly lower quality of life both mentally and physically two years after treatment for pelvic injuries, even when good radiographic healing is present.
-Pelvic fractures are highly associated with concomitant injuries, and therefore it is difficult to attribute the cause lower quality of life to pelvic ring injuries compared to the other associated injuries and resultant disability.
-Patients with concomitant orthopaedic injuries in particular suffered worse disability and significantly worse psychological, social, and occupational outcomes.
+Pelvic fractures are highly associated with concomitant injuries, and therefore it is difficult to attribute the cause of lower quality of life to pelvic ring injuries compared to the other associated injuries and resultant disability.
+Patients with concomitant orthopedic injuries in particular suffered worse disability and significantly worse psychological, social, and occupational outcomes.

 Patients with pelvic ring injuries commonly suffer from deficits long after their injury.
 56% of women report dyspareunia, with symphyseal displacement of 5 mm or more being associated with increased pain during intercourse.
-Furthermore, women with a history of a pelvic ring injury are more likely to require a cesarean section than others.
+Furthermore, women with a history of pelvic ring injury are more likely to require a cesarean section than others.
 Men also suffer sexual side effects, with up to 61% of patients reporting some level of sexual dysfunction and 19% with erectile dysfunction, with rates going up when considering only APC type injuries up to 90%.
-There is no evidence that fixation of an unstable pelvis fractures decreases the incidence of sexual dysfunction or neurological injury that occurs from the trauma.
+There is no evidence that fixation of unstable pelvis fractures decreases the incidence of sexual dysfunction or neurological injury that occurs from the trauma.

 Deterrence and Patient Education

-Patients with pelvic ring injuries should be counseled on the long term sequelae associated with pelvic ring injuries, especially in the presence of concomitant injuries.
+Patients with pelvic ring injuries should be counseled on the long-term sequelae associated with pelvic ring injuries, especially in the presence of concomitant injuries.
 Many patients suffer permanent disability, which can take a financial, mental, and physical toll on the patient.
 The support of a full interdisciplinary team is necessary to help patients rehab and address their disabilities appropriately.

 Enhancing Healthcare Team Outcomes

 Therapists are crucial in the post-operative care of pelvic ring injuries in assisting patients to return to normalcy as much as possible.
 A pharmacist should be involved to regulate and assist with pain relief.
-Pelvic fractures can result in a number of complications as outlined above, and may warrant intervention by medical subspecialties such as urologists for bladder and sexual dysfunction, as well as by mental health professionals to address the serious psychosocial issues that arise from such an injury.
+Pelvic fractures can result in a number of complications as outlined above and may warrant intervention by medical subspecialties such as urologists for bladder and sexual dysfunction, as well as by mental health professionals to address the serious psychosocial issues that arise from such an injury.
 (Level II)

 (Click Image to Enlarge)